 - Supervision of patients at Allowah is essential at all times as the children are unable to cry out, tell us or push a call bell to get our attention if they are in difficulty. - It is the responsibility of each staff member to properly supervise children under their care.
-If leaving your room for more than two minutes or going on a meal break, you need to handover care of your children to your partner or RN in charge.
-And being the nurse taking over the care of those children you are now responsible for their safety
+You must handover care of your children to your partner or RN in charge when you need the leave the area or are going on a meal break.
+As a nurse taking over the care of those children you are now responsible for their safety and supervision.